Skip to main content

 PGWebpgweb8081pgwebPostgreSQL web client with query builder

 Subdomains are prefixed with the workspace name.
-For example, if your workspace app is named my-ws-vscode, the full URL would be https://my-ws-vscode.rigbox.dev.
+For example, if your workspace is named my-workspace and you install the VS Code catalog app, the resulting app name is my-workspace-vscode and the full URL is https://my-workspace-vscode.rigbox.dev.
+Replace my-workspace with whatever name you gave your workspace.

 Installing a Catalog App